60-Second Cut Footage Rule for the month

-20-Second Clip Cut Rule
+60-Second Stock Footage Clip Cut Rule

 Our footage is licensed for stock footage use.
 This ensures clients understand that the footage is part of our stock footage library and can be licensed for various projects.
+To adhere to the 60-Second Clip Cut Rule, which many projects require, you can easily find suitable clips in our library.

-Understanding the 20-Second Cut Rule
+Understanding the 20-Second Stock Footage Clip Cut Rule

 At TVData.TV, we provide high-quality stock footage digitized directly from original archival video tapes and film reels.
 To ensure consistency and meet client needs, we follow specific cut rules when preparing footage for licensing.
 Below is an overview of our process and rules:

-Why Do We Use This Rule?
+Why We Use This Rule

 How Does This Affect Your Order?